waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Reach Cerulean City:** Traverse the eastern routes to get to Cerulean City.

 ## B. Active Hypotheses & Test Plans
+- **Route 2 Pathing:** Hypothesis: The path to the western side of Route 2 (and thus to Pewter City) is through the southern gatehouse at (17, 36).
+Test Plan: Navigate to the gatehouse and pass through it.
-- **Light Screen Duration:** Hypothesis: Light Screen lasts for 5 turns, as is standard.
-Test Plan: In a future battle, count the turns after using Light Screen and watch for the 'Light Screen wore off!' message to confirm its duration.
+- **Light Screen Duration:** Hypothesis: Light Screen lasts for 5 turns.
+Test Plan: In a future battle, count the turns after using Light Screen to confirm its duration.
 - **Respawn Point:** Hypothesis: The game sets the last used Pokémon Center as the respawn point after a blackout.
 Test Plan: Heal at a new Pokémon Center, then intentionally black out to a weak wild Pokémon and observe the respawn location.
 - **Hidden Passages:** Hypothesis: Some 'impassable' walls in Cerulean Cave are secret passages.
 Test Plan: Systematically walk into different types of wall tiles in the current partition to test for fake walls.
 Mark tested walls with a map marker.
-- **Scripted High Encounter Rate:** Hypothesis: Certain corridors and tiles in Cerulean Cave have a scripted, abnormally high encounter rate, rather than it being purely random chance. **Test Plan:** Once the party is healed, return to the corridors on 2F where encounters were frequent (e.g., around (26,8), (10,15)) and walk back and forth on a small set of tiles for a fixed duration (e.g., 2 minutes) to measure the number of encounters.
-Compare this to a control area on 1F.
-This will help determine if it's a feature of the area or just bad luck.
+- **Scripted High Encounter Rate:** Hypothesis: Certain corridors and tiles in Cerulean Cave have a scripted, abnormally high encounter rate, rather than it being purely random chance.
+Test Plan: Once the party is healed, return to the corridors on 2F where encounters were frequent and walk back and forth on a small set of tiles for a fixed duration to measure the number of encounters.

 ## C. Disproven Hypotheses
+- **Route 2 Northern Path:** Hypothesis: The path north to Pewter City from the eastern partition of Route 2 is directly accessible. **(Disproven on Turn 201874)** Test: Used `automated_path_navigator`.
+Result: No path found due to an impassable fence.
+Conclusion: The map is partitioned.
-- **Menu Selection Bug:** Hypothesis: Selecting a Pokémon in the 'Bring out which POKéMON?' menu consistently opens the sub-menu for a different Pokémon. **(Disproven on Turn 197844)** Test: Selected REVENANT.
-Result: REVENANT's sub-menu opened.
-Conclusion: The bug is not a simple mis-selection of an adjacent Pokémon.
+- **Menu Selection Bug:** Hypothesis: Selecting a Pokémon in the 'Bring out which POKéMON?' menu consistently opens the sub-menu for a different Pokémon. **(Disproven on Turn 197844)**
-- **Route 7 Training Spot:** Hypothesis: Route 7 is a good location for training NIGHTSHADE. **(Disproven on Turn 200582)** Test: Battled wild Pokémon.
-Result: Wild Pokémon were Lv 22-23, yielding minimal EXP.
-Conclusion: Route 7 is not a viable training spot for a Lv 44 Pokémon.
+- **Route 7 Training Spot:** Hypothesis: Route 7 is a good location for training NIGHTSHADE. **(Disproven on Turn 200582)**

 # IV.
 Major Battle Data